Luella Klein

 Luella Mae Bare Voogd Klein-Colquitt (October 24, 1924 – January 13, 2019) was an American obstetrician-gynecologist.
 She was the Charles Howard Candler Professor at Emory University School of Medicine.
 She became the first female department chair in at Emory School of Medicine on March 1, 1986.
 She was the first female president of the American College of Obstetricians and Gynecologists.
 Klein was an advocate for equality in healthcare for adolescent, low-income, incarcerated, and LGBTQI+ women, women of color, women with disabilities, women with HIV, and other underserved populations.

 Early life and education

 Klein was born in Walker, Iowa to Leah Stunkard and Elmer De Witt Bare of Walker, Iowa.
-She Graduated suma cum laude from University of Iowa with a bachelor of arts in 1946.
+She Graduated summa cum laude from University of Iowa with a bachelor of arts in 1946.
 She completed her M.D. at University of Iowa in 1949 and was elected to Alpha Omega Alpha.
 She was one of two women in her class.
 She interned at Case Western Reserve University and completed training in internal medicine and general surgery before doing a residency in obstetrics and gynecology in 1955.